Proposed merger of Kroger and Albertsons is halted by federal, state judges

 U.S. District Court Judge Adrienne Nelson issued a preliminary injunction blocking the merger Tuesday after holding a three-week hearing in Portland, Oregon.

-Later Tuesday, Judge Marshall Ferguson in Seattle issued a permanent injunction barring the merger in Washington after concluding that it would lessen competition in the state.
+Later Tuesday, Judge Marshall Ferguson in Seattle issued a permanent injunction barring the merger in Washington after concluding it would lessen competition in the state and violate Washington’s consumer-protection laws.

+Kroger and Albertsons said Tuesday they are disappointed in the decisions and are reviewing their options.
+The companies could appeal, although the deal could fall apart in the time it would take for those cases to be considered.

+Kroger and Albertsons in 2022 proposed what would be the largest grocery store merger in U.S. history.
+The companies said a merger would help them better compete with big retailers like Walmart, Costco and Amazon.

 “Any harms defendants experience as a result of the injunction do not overcome the strong public interest in the enforcement of antitrust law, especially given the difficulty in disentangling a premature merger,” she wrote in her opinion.

+The FTC called Nelson’s decision “a major victory for the American people” that will protect them from higher grocery prices.
+In Washington, Governor-elect Bob Ferguson, who brought the case against Kroger and Albertsons as the state’s attorney general, called the state court’s decision “an important victory for affordability, worker protections and the rule of law.”

-Federal regulators argue that combining the two chains would be bad for consumers and workers by eliminating competition.
-The companies say a merger would help them better compete with big retailers like Walmart, Costco and Amazon.
+Federal regulators argued that combining the two chains would be bad for consumers and workers by eliminating competition.

+A coalition of United Food and Commercial Workers local unions representing more than 100,000 Kroger and Albertsons employees applauded the court decisions Tuesday.

+“This mega-merger would be bad for workers who deserve a workplace where they can be paid well for their labor, be safe and be respected,” the unions said.

+Kroger had promised to invest $1 billion in lower grocery prices, an additional $1 billion in higher grocery worker wages and $1.3 billion to improve Albertsons stores.
+But Nelson wasn’t swayed.

+“The promise to make a price investment is not legally binding, and the court must give limited weight to a non-binding promise made during these proceedings,” she wrote in her decision.
+Nelson added that the companies can still invest in lower prices if the FTC approves the merger in its administrative hearings.

-The case may now move to the FTC, although Kroger and Albertsons have asked a different federal judge to block the in-house proceedings.
-Colorado and Washington are also trying to halt the merger in ongoing state trials.
-The judge in Washington was expected to release his opinion later Tuesday.
+The federal case now moves to the FTC, although Kroger and Albertsons have asked a different federal judge to block the in-house proceedings.
+Colorado is also trying to halt the merger in its own state trial.

+It is not yet clear what impact the change in administrations will have on the FTC’s willingness to consider the merger.
+In past hearings, lawmakers from both parties were skeptical that the merger would bring down grocery prices.

-The FTC argued that Kroger and Albertsons currently compete in 22 states, closely matching each other on price, quality, private label products and services like store pickup.
-A merger would eliminate that competition and raise prices for already struggling consumers, the government said.
+Kroger and Albertsons currently compete in 22 states, closely matching each other on price, quality, private label products and services like store pickup.
+The FTC and the state of Washington argued that a merger would eliminate that competition and raise prices for already struggling consumers.
 The FTC also said the merger would hurt workers since Kroger and Albertsons would no longer compete to hire them.

 But Kroger and Albertsons argued their merger would preserve consumer choice by allowing them to better compete against its growing rivals.
 In its testimony, Albertsons warned Nelson that it might have to lay off workers, close stores and even exit some markets if the merger weren’t allowed to proceed.